 Porcelain-Fused-to-Metal (PFM) Crowns

-Porcelain-fused-to-metal crowns combine a robust metal core with a porcelain overlay, creating a natural appearance while maintaining structural strength.
-These crowns are versatile and suitable for both front and back teeth but require more extensive tooth trimming to accommodate the material.
-At Lincolnwood Family Dental, we prioritize minimally invasive approaches and, therefore, do not offer PFM crowns.
+Porcelain-fused-to-metal crowns or PFM crowns combine a robust metal core with a porcelain overlay.
+It creates a natural appearance while also maintaining the overall structural strength.
+PFM crowns are quite versatile and hence suitable for both front and back teeth.
+However, it also requires more extensive tooth trimming to accommodate the material.

 Gold and Metal Crowns